-Can you believe that summer’s over, school’s back in session, and we’re heading into another season of beginnings?
-Fall always feels like a new beginning; maybe because I’ve gone from my own school year beginnings, to college, to being in the classroom as a teacher.
+Can you believe that summer’s over, that school’s back in session, and we’re heading into another season of beginnings?
+Fall always feels like a new beginning; maybe because I’ve gone from my own school year beginnings to college, to being in the classroom as a teacher.
 All of that aside, September seems to be the time of year where everyone is ready to settle back into routines after the craziness of summer fades away.

 What better routine than to add homemade, no-bake Cherry Almond Granola Bars to your meal-prep plan?
 As I get ready to head back into the classroom (oh my goodness, wish me luck today!)
-I’m so thankful to have prepared batches of these in advance, individually wrapped, and waiting in my freezer to grab as a I rush out the door.
+I’m so thankful to have prepared batches of these in advance, individually wrapped, and waiting in my freezer to grab as I rush out the door.

 If your mornings are a little more put together than mine, and you manage to have a hot breakfast each morning, these granola bars also make the perfect snack – healthy, full of fiber, and the just-right sweet and salty balance…

 - almond butter… more texture and a healthy addition